 In conclusion, the two universities had noteworthy differences in study-related challenges, with some improving over the last decade while others weakened.

-Process/Flow chart or diagram requires the students to describe a process in chronological order.
-Therefore, candidates must have strong vocabularies for the process diagram.
-This task sometimes gets tricky as there are too many or few processes to describe in 40 seconds.
+In Process/Flow charts or diagrams, the candidate is required to describe a process in chronological order.
+Therefore, candidates must have a strong vocabulary for the process diagram.
+This task sometimes gets tricky as there are too many or too few processes to describe in 40 seconds.
 In addition, look at the template below.

 Introduction: The process/flow chart image gives the process or life cycle of (Topic/Title).